szx0112/Co-optimalCoveragePathPlanner/README.md

-# I am still working on this page, if you have question please contact me through: szx0112@huskers.unl.edu

 # A Co-optimal Coverage Path Planning Method for Aerial Inspection of Complex Structures https://doi.org/10.1016/j.eswa.2020.113535
-Source code of the paper: A Co-optimal Coverage Path Planning Method for Aerial Inspection of Complex Structures published in Expert Systems with Applicaitons in 2020
+Original source code of the paper: A Co-optimal Coverage Path Planning Method for Aerial Inspection of Complex Structures published in Expert Systems with Applicaitons in 2020

 ![1-s2 0-S0957417420303596-gr10](https://github.com/szx0112/co-optimal-path-planning.github.io/assets/10392640/1638700c-252f-4b39-91a9-7060f5c9f546)